belluga/belluga_now_docker/foundation_documentation/modules/tenant_home_composer_module.md

 ## 1. Overview

-The Tenant Home Composer module (MOD-301) assembles the personalized landing experience for every Guar[APP]ari user.
+The Tenant Home Composer module (MOD-301) assembles the personalized landing experience for every tenant app user.
 For MVP, this module is **deferred**: home composition is client-side using independent requests (invites, agenda, map, discovery), and there is **no** aggregated home endpoint.
 Post-MVP, this module will emit a single schema and persist lightweight snapshots so mocked clients and production clients can converge on the same payload contract.

 ---